AllieRays/redis-wellness/README.md

 This is a demo project showcasing Redis + RedisVL for AI agent memory.
 Feel free to:
 - Open issues for bugs or questions
 - Submit PRs for improvements
-- Use as reference for your own projects
+- Use locally with your own health data

 ---